danscan/danscan.xyz/src/content/blog/what-is-passes.md

   requestBodyCodec: Codecs.String,
   // Codec for the JSON object result body
   resultBodyCodec: Codecs.Json,
-})
+});

+// Send a request using the greetUser topic const result = await greetUser.sendRequest('Dan');

+// Handle the result
+switch (result.status) {
+  case 'accepted':
+    // The user accepted the greet-user request.
+    // remember, result.body is of type { greeting: string }
+    console.log(result.body.greeting); // "Hello, Dan!"
+    break;

+  case 'rejected':
+    // The user rejected the greet-user request break;

+  case 'exception':
+    // An exception occurred while the Pass Provider was handling the greet-user request console.error(result.message);
+    break;

+  case 'unsupported':
+    // The user's Pass Provider does not support the xyz.danscan.greet-user topic
+    // (read on below for more on this) break;
+}
 ```

 `greetUser` specifies an identifier and a body type and codec for both the request and result.

 Notably absent here are presentation and handling.
-Let's move on to that in the next section.
+I'll cover those in the next section.

 ## Request Handling